Hypnagokali/Filesystem-API-Spring-Boot/README.md

   * filesystem-api.paths.temp=/some/temp/path
   * filesystem-api.paths.upload=/some/upload/path
 * checkPaths Property (default = false)
-  * if true, the PathWrapper have to check, if paths exists, or throw an Exception.
+  * if true, the PathWrapper have to check if the paths exists or throw an Exception.

 ## Using the API